Roads and Maritime Services is replacing the vehicle bridge over Deadmans Creek on Heathcote Road at Sandy Point.

 The local community will be kept informed on the progress of work throughout the project.
 Please email email@example.com if you would like to receive email updates.

-In general, day time work hours will be:
+In general, day time work hours are:

 From Mondays to Fridays, between 7am and 6pm and Saturdays, between 8am and 1pm (off road activities)